paramraghavan/sparksql-awsglue/README.md

     - Use an IN clause to specify multiple restrictions for a particular column.

 2. When creating Spark SQL queries that use comparison operators, making sure the predicates are pushed down to the database correctly is critical to retrieving the correct data with the best performance.
-For example, given a CQL table with the following schema:
+For example, given a SQL table with the following schema:
   <pre>
     CREATE TABLE test.common (
         year int,